About Princeton

 Economy & Demographics

 Agriculture is a cornerstone of Princeton's economy, with numerous family-owned farms and businesses specializing in the production and distribution of the region's bountiful crops.
 Key industries in the area include fruit and vegetable farming, livestock ranching, and food processing.
-Major employers in the city include the Princeton Unified School District, local government, and small retail and service-based businesses catering to the needs of People.
+Major employers in the city include the Princeton Unified School District, local government, and small retail and service-based businesses catering to the needs of residents.

 Elections & Voter Records